 Chapter 24 of the District of Columbia Personnel Manual ("DPM"), which set forth the District of Columbia Personnel Regulations regarding RIFs, see 6B DCMR § 2400 et seq., state that a competitive level "shall consist of all positions in the competitive area ...in the same grade (or occupational level) and classification series and which are sufficiently alike in qualification requirements, duties, responsibilities and working conditions..."
-6B DCMR § 2410.4; see also, Dupree, 36 A.3d at 829-30 (describing how RIFs are conducted, including the classification of employees in competitive levels).
+6B DCMR § 2410.4; see also, Dupree v.
+D.C.
+O.E.A. & D.C.
+D.O.C., 36 A.3d at 829-30 (describing how RIFs are conducted, including the classification of employees in competitive levels).
 An employee is assigned to a competitive level based upon his or her "position of record," which is "the position for which the employee receives pay."
 6B DCMR §§ 2410.2-2410.3.

-As required by the DPM, Petitioner received a retention register, which is "established by the appropriate personnel office whenever a competing employee is to be released from his or her competitive level."
+As required by the DPM, Employee received a Retention Register, which is "established by the appropriate personnel office whenever a competing employee is to be released from his or her competitive level."
 6B DCMR § 2412.1.
 "The retention register for each competitive level ... list[s] all positions in the competitive level."
 Id. at § 2412.6.

-Thus, retention registers are created by grouping together all employees in a competitive level and then listing them by tenure group and RIF Service Computation Date ("SCD").18 The retention register is then used to effectuate the RIF, with employees being released in inverse order of their RIF SCD.19
+Thus, retention registers are created by grouping together all employees in a competitive level and then listing them by tenure group and RIF Service Computation Date ("SCD").
+The retention register is then used to effectuate the RIF, with employees being released in inverse order of their RIF SCD.
+19